 Phil: Did you enjoy working with a cinematic titan in Ray Harryhausen?

 Caroline: I loved it.
 I’m still involved with Ray even though he’s no longer with us.
 I’m involved in the foundation, the Ray and Diana Harryhausen foundation which has created sponsorship for young filmmakers and also promoting Ray’s enduring legacy and extraordinary career.
 They do a great deal of charity work and I’m delighted to be a trustee with Vanessa Harryhausen and Connor Heaney, who acts as the manager for the whole thing.
 We have a great big project in Scotland and they have just returned from an exhibition at the San Diego Comic-Con and it went really well.

-Phil: And finally, which film from your list of credits is your favourite and why?
+Phil: And finally, which film from your list of credits is your favorite, and why?

-Caroline: I don’t necessarily have a favourite film, but the two I enjoyed working on the most were the Hammer films.
-The two Hammer films I loved working on because it was a team, a whole crew and again I got to work with Peter (Cushing) and Christopher (Neame), but I’d say Captain Kronos would be one of my favourites.
+Caroline: I don’t necessarily have a favorite film, but the two I enjoyed working on the most were the Hammer films.
+The two Hammer films I loved working on because it was a team, a whole crew and again I got to work with Peter (Cushing) and Christopher (Neame), but I’d say Captain Kronos would be one of my favorites.
 I loved Captain Kronos, it was shot outside, naturalistic and Brian Clemens was directing.
 It was just brilliant.
-It was hard work but teamwork, and in truthfulness, it didn’t feel like work…it was just wonderful.
+It was hard work but teamwork, and in truthfulness, it didn’t feel like work – It was just wonderful.

 Either by default or design, almost every one of us has caught her sparkling performance in the Spy Who Loved Me, but her most iconic roles can be found in At the Earth’s Core and the Golden Voyage of Sinbad.
 If you are yet to enjoy these stunning movies, I’d suggest you track them down without delay.
 Both are readily available on DVD with the latter also available on Blu-Ray.